Kimossab/Advent-of-Code-2021/README.md

 Also needless to say you can use `yarn` instead of `npm` if that's what you fancy, but you might want to delete `package-lock.json` first.

+###### Disclaimer: I'm only writting this so the code page is not completely empty, this makes it more pleasing even if it's completely useless otherwise. ~~not like anyone is reading this anyway, but if you are have a nice day~~